Krystal Garib

-Krystal Kiran Garib is a Broadway performer, singer, dancer, filmmaker, producer, choreographer and philanthropist.
-In 2010 she became the first and sole North American singer and performer to tour the world with Oscar and Grammy Award-winning Bollywood film composer A.R.
-Rahman of Slumdog Millionaire.
+Krystal Kiran Garib is a Canadian Broadway performer, singer, dancer, filmmaker, producer, choreographer and philanthropist.
+In 2010 she became the first and sole North American singer and performer to tour the world with Oscar and Grammy Award-winning Bollywood film composer A. R. Rahman of Slumdog Millionaire.
 Garib has modeled for Femina (India) magazine has appeared on the cover of Dance Spirit Magazine.

 Early life and education

 Garib was born and raised in the small Canadian town of Penticton, British Columbia while also spending time living in Kolkata, West Bengal where her father's family is from.
 As a youngster, she attended Parkway Elementary, Calcutta International School, Penticton Community Christian School, Wiltse Elementary, The Glenfir School and Penticton Secondary School.
 Garib is of Sikh-Punjabi heritage and is fluent in English and Punjabi.
 Growing up in Canada, she started studying dance at the age of three in forms of ballet, jazz, tap, hip hop, modern, contemporary, musical theatre and Kathak when in Kolkata.
-As a teenager, she took part in community theatre productions such as Westside Story and Joseph and the Amazing Technicolor Dreamcoat.
+As a teenager, she took part in community theatre productions such as West Side Story and Joseph and the Amazing Technicolor Dreamcoat.
 Struggling with a severe stutter growing up, Garib began taking vocal lessons at the age of fourteen as an alternative to speech therapy when traditional methods didn't work.
 She studied western classical voice and Bel canto technique when in Canada while switching to Hindustani classical music when on frequent visits to India.
 In 2001, Garib enrolled in the Miss Penticton Royalty program with the intention of exploring another possible avenue to overcome stuttering and a fear of public speaking.
 Garib went on to win the pageant, along with the award for 'Best Speech', and was crowned the 54th Queen Val Vedette.
 She graduated from Penticton Secondary School in 2002.
 In 2009 she was inducted in the School District 67 Wall of Fame, which recognizes outstanding alumni of School District 67 Okanagan Skaha.
-Shortly after graduating high school, Garib was cast in the Broadway production of Andrew Lloyd Webber and A.R.
-Rahman's musical Bombay Dreams,.
+Shortly after graduating high school, Garib was cast in the Broadway production of Andrew Lloyd Webber and A. R. Rahman's musical Bombay Dreams.